gperdrizet/hill_climber/_sources/user_guide.rst.txt

    - 'random': Random pair selection
    - 'all_neighbors': All neighboring pairs

-**step_spread** (default: 0.01)
+**initial_step_spread** (default: 0.25)
-   Perturbation spread as a fraction of the input data range (0.01 = 1% of range).
+   Initial perturbation spread as a fraction of each feature's data range (0.25 = 25% of range).
    Controls the magnitude of changes relative to your data scale.
-The actual perturbation standard deviation is calculated as ``step_spread * mean(data_range)``, making it automatically scale-appropriate for your data.
+The actual perturbation standard deviation is calculated per-feature as ``initial_step_spread * feature_range``, where each feature uses its own range for more appropriate perturbations across different scales.
 Larger values create more dramatic perturbations, smaller values make more subtle adjustments.

+**final_step_spread** (default: None)
+   Final perturbation spread as a fraction of each feature's data range.
+If specified, step spread linearly decreases from initial_step_spread to final_step_spread over the course of max_time, enabling time-based cooling for more refined optimization near the end of the run.
+Leave as None to maintain constant step spread throughout.

 **perturb_fraction** (default: 0.001)
    Fraction of data points to modify in each iteration (0.0 to 1.0).